CITIES-Dashboard/citiesdashboard.com/frontend/src/Graphs/Subchart/SubchartUtils/README.md

 This file contains the StackedBarToggle component, which is a toggle switch that allows the user to switch between a stacked bar chart and a grouped bar chart.
 It works by changing the `toggleStackedBars` boolean in the subchart's `options` object, which is then passed to the Google Charts component to determine whether to display a stacked bar chart or a grouped bar chart.

 ### [`SeriesSelector.jsx`](SeriesSelector.jsx)
 This component is designed to enable users to select / deselect data series in visualizations, providing users with the ability to customize the data displayed according to their preferences.
-This component is particularly useful in contexts where visualizations involve multiple data series (like grouped bar charts) and where user control over the visibility of these series enhances the analysis experience.
+This component is particularly useful in charts with a lot of data series (5+) and where user control over the visibility of these series enhances the analysis experience. **Key features and implementation details are summarized below:**

-#### Key Features and Implementation Details:
+**Flexible Selection Mechanism**:

-- **Flexible Selection Mechanism**: Supports both single and multiple selections, allowing users to choose one or several data series to be displayed.
+- Supports both single and multiple selections, allowing users to choose ONLY one at a time or several data series to be displayed.
 This flexibility is controlled through the `allowMultiple` prop.
+The same prop can be stored and read out from `seriesSelector.allowMultiple` in `temp_database.json`
+- *[Only Desktop]* Supports both a drop down menu and `Chip` for the user to select/deselect series. `Chip` provides at-a-glance information on which series are currently shown and a convenient way to remove series from view. `Chip` is not shown on small screen devices to save space.

+**Series Population**:
-- **Dynamic Series Population**: Series items are dynamically populated from the `itemsFromChart` prop, making the component adaptable to various data structures and visualization needs.
+- Series items are dynamically populated from the `itemsFromChart` prop. `Subchart` supplies this prop with its calculated `dataColumn` from Google Charts.

+**State Management and Effects**:
+- The component maintains internal state for selected items and the `SELECT_ALL` toggle, updating in response to user interactions and external prop changes.
+- Uses `useEffect` hooks to react to changes in props and to enforce rules like auto-selecting the first series in single-selection mode.

+**Series Selection Callback**:
+- Communicates user selections back to the parent component (`Subchart`) via the `onSeriesSelection` callback.
+This helps `Subchart` to show/hide the series according to the user selection.

-- **User Interaction**:
+**User Interaction**:
 - Single selection mode utilizes radio buttons for clear, exclusive choices.
-  - Multiple selection mode employs checkboxes for each series item and includes a "Display All Series" option with a switch to quickly select or deselect all series.
+- Multiple selection mode employs checkboxes for each series item and includes a `SELECT_ALL` toggle to quickly select/deselect all series.
+- Disables the deselection of the last selected option, ensuring that at least one data series remains visible.
+- When the user deselect all series by switching off the `SELECT_ALL` toggle, the drop down menu will deselect all but the first series, ensuring that at least one data series remains visible.
+- When the user manually selects all the series, the `SELECT_ALL` toggle will be automatically switched as well to reflect the state of the selector.

+**Appearance**:
-- **Customized Menu Properties**: Utilizes `MenuProps` to style the dropdown menu, enhancing the user interface with custom heights, overflow behaviors, and background colors derived from the theme context.
+- Utilizes `MenuProps` to style the dropdown menu, enhancing the user interface with custom heights, overflow behaviors, and background colors derived from the theme context.

-- **State Management and Effects**:
-  - The component maintains internal state for selected items and the "Select All" toggle, updating in response to user interactions and external prop changes.
-  - Uses `useEffect` hooks to react to changes in props and to enforce rules like auto-selecting the first series in single-selection mode.

-- **Theme Integration**: Leverages `useTheme` to apply consistent styling and to adapt visual elements such as checkboxes, radio buttons, and the "Select All" switch according to the application's theme.
+- Leverages `useTheme` to apply consistent styling and to adapt visual elements such as checkboxes, radio buttons, and the `SELECT_ALL` switch according to the application's theme.

-- **Series Selection Callback**: Communicates user selections back to the parent component via the `onSeriesSelection` callback, facilitating responsive data visualization updates based on user-selected series.

-- **Accessibility and Visibility**: Enhances accessibility and visual hierarchy by disabling the deselection of the last remaining selected item in single-selection mode, ensuring that at least one data series remains visible.

-The exact props passed to the `SeriesSelector` component can be found in the [`Subchart.jsx`](../SubChart.jsx) file, where the component is integrated into the subchart visualization via subchart options.
+*The exact props passed to the `SeriesSelector` component can be found in the [`Subchart.jsx`](../SubChart.jsx) file, where the component is integrated into the subchart visualization via subchart options.*

 ### [`ModifiedCategoryFilterForTimeline.jsx`](ModifiedCategoryFilterForTimeline.jsx)
 This component is implemented specifically for chart 2 in Printing data project, although it can be re-used if future charts need to: